oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 ## Introduction

-Before you begin with the workshop, there are some prerequisites required which you might ask your OCI administrator to perform for you in case you don't have OCI and IDCS administration privileges.
+Oracle Analytics and OCI Vision: Just like a Box of Chocolates workshop is using several OCI services, such as Object Storage, Data Labeling, Vision and Analytics Cloud.

+There are several assumptions which this workshop is prepared.
+These assumptions are:

+* Starting point for this workshop is your own, paid, tenancy.
+Services that are used in this workshop are not included within Free Tenancy option.
+* You will create all services from scratch.
+If you have more experience working with OCI, you can adopt some of the scripts to use instances/resources already in use.
+* If your user has OCI and IDCS administration privileges, then you can use that user to perform environment preparation steps, otherwise you should ask you OCI Administrator to perform those steps for you.

-In this lab you will create a new user and a user group which you will use throughout this workshop.
-Using a new user is optional as you can use your user account.
-You will also create a compartment and set some base policies that are required.
+In this lab you will create a new compartment where you will create all of your objects used in this workshop.
+You will also create a new user which will have privileges to manage all resources in the new compartment.
+Additionally, you will set policies which will enable you to run data labeling and vision model creation.

+When finished, you will login as a newly created user and continue with the labs.

-Estimated Time: 20 minutes
+Estimated Time: 30 minutes

 ### Objectives

 In this lab, you will:

+* Create a new compartment for objects used in workshop
 * Create (optionally) a new user and a new group in IDCS
 * Create a new group in OCI and map it to the group in IDCS
-* Create a new compartment
 * Set policies for the new OCI group to manage a new compartment
 * Create a new Dynamic Group and required Policies for Data Labeling
 * Create new Policies for AI Vision Service
 * Create a new Policy for Cloud Shall access